star-hengxing/libuipc/docs/api_docs/uipc/geometry/AttributeCollection/index.md

     Share the underlying attribute of the given slot with a new name.

-    The slot may be from another geometry attribute collection or just current geometry attribute collection.
+    The slot may be from another geometries attribute collection or just current geometries attribute collection.

     :material-location-enter: **Parameter** `name`
     :    The name of the attribute slot.